Bram Stoker's Dracula (1992 film): Development and casting

+Costume, set, hair and makeup design

 Coppola chose to invest a significant amount of the budget in costumes in order to showcase the actors, whom he considered the "jewels" of the feature.
+The film itself was built on the stylistic premise that the costumes were of greater importance to the film's execution than the sets.
+Due to this, designer Eiko Ishioka was given immense freedom to design not only Dracula's clothes but also his personae.
+Ishioka decided that Dracula would be "male and female, old and young, ugly and handsome, animal and human."

-He had an artist storyboard the entire film in advance to carefully illustrate each planned shot, a process which created around a thousand images.
-He turned the drawings into a choppy animated film and added music, then spliced in scenes from the French version of Beauty and the Beast that Jean Cocteau directed in 1946 along with paintings by Gustav Klimt and other symbolist artists.
+Coppola had a team of artists—veteran production artist Mentor Huebner, future DreamWorks Animation veteran Peter Ramsey, and future Hellboy creator Mike Mignola—storyboard the entire film in advance to carefully illustrate each planned shot.
+This process created around a thousand images.
+He turned the drawings into a choppy animated film—an animatic—with added music, and spliced in scenes from the French version of Beauty and the Beast that Jean Cocteau directed in 1946 along with paintings by Gustav Klimt and other symbolist artists.
 He showed the animated film to his designers to give them an idea of the mood and theme he was aiming for.
 Coppola also asked the set costume designers to simply bring him designs which were "weird". "'Weird' became a code word for 'Let's not do formula'", he later recalled. "'Give me something that either comes from the research or that comes from your own nightmares.'
 I gave them paintings, and I gave them drawings, and I talked to them about how I thought the imagery could work."

 The film's hair and makeup designer, Michèle Burke, recalls: "Francis didn't want the typical Dracula that had already been done in Hollywood.
 He wanted something different; a new Dracula without the widow's peak, cape, or pale-white skin."
 Burke says she used her Catholic upbringing and angelic imagery for design inspiration, as well as the 19th-century attire created by costume designer Eiko Ishioka.

+Because Dracula's scenes did not start filming until very late into the production, Oldman had plenty of downtime to come up with additional ideas for his character.
+According to Coppola, "He'd [Oldman] get together with the makeup designer Greg Cannom and, before I knew it, we were going to have not just one monster but five monsters in the film."
+For Oldman, the makeup required for the role was taxing: for the elderly Dracula, he spent nearly seven hours in the makeup chair, then after ten hours on the set, spent another hour-and-a-half having it removed.